DeepBlueRobotics/training/docs/section-7/swerve-drive.md

 ```

 ## Home Absolute
-Currently, out `move()` method requires that our swerve modules start in a known configuration (let's assume straight forward) so th at passing and angle of 0 makes it face forward, 0.5 makes it face backward, etc. This is where the `HomeAbsolute` command comes in. `HomeAbsolute` requires knowing two things: the quadrature/analog position of the initial configuration and the gear ratio of the turn motor.
-We calculate our displacement from the configuration we want and use set the sensor position to this displacement.
+Currently, our `move()` method requires that our swerve modules measure their orientation as a counter-clockwise angle relative to facing straight forward so that passing an angle of 0 makes it face forward, 0.5 makes it face backward, etc. This is where the `HomeAbsolute` command comes in. `HomeAbsolute` requires knowing two things: the quadrature/analog position of the initial configuration and the gear ratio of the turn motor.
+We calculate our displacement from the configuration we want and set the sensor position to this displacement.
 As a result, whenever we read from this sensor (or direct a motor controller to go to a specific position), the sensor value will be relative to the intial configuration.
 Here is the bulk of the command for Talon_SRX motor controllers:

 ```
 // The quadrature encoders are for turning the steer motor.